NORC at the University of Chicago is seeking qualified Research Methodologists to join our Methodology and Quantitative Social Sciences department.

 - At least 3 years of relevant experience

-- Knowledge of the principles, processes, and methods of survey research or program evaluation through reading in the literature and/or experience in the field or classroom
+- Knowledge of the principles, processes, and methods of survey research or program evaluation

 - General familiarity with social science research and policy issues